 The rise in glove use in healthcare has been accompanied by increasing reports of dermatitis.
 Royal College of Nursing guidance advises on how and when to use gloves.

-Rose Gallagher is infection control adviser; Kim Sunley is senior employment relations adviser; both at the Royal College of Nursing, London.
+Author: Rose Gallagher is infection control adviser; Kim Sunley is senior employment relations adviser; both at the Royal College of Nursing, London.

 - This article has been double-blind peer reviewed